Having emergency water storage is extremely vital, especially in times of distress. Be prepared with these tips!

 2. Water Preservation and Treatment

 There’s no need to add anything if you’re using tap water or if it is already treated commercially.
 But if it’s from a well or from a public place, you have to make sure it is safe to drink before storing it.
 You can use chlorine, iodine, and calcium hypochlorite for your emergency water storage treatment.
 This is a necessary step to avoid falling ill or contracting water-borne diseases.

 In emergency situations, becoming sick is highly dangerous.
 Check out the link for more info in making your water safe in a survival situation.

 3. Store Your Water

 It is important to store your water in a cool, dry, and dark place where it won’t be exposed to sunlight.
 UV rays have an effect on containers and chlorine as well.
+Just make sure the area where you’ll store the drinking water containers is clean enough and can easily be accessed during emergencies.
 Where you keep your water is significant for emergency preparedness.

 4. Water Replacement

-It is necessary to replace stored water after 6 months, especially homemade stored water.
-This is to avoid any contaminants that can build up inside the bottle over a long period of time.
+It is necessary to replace stored water in after 6 months, especially homemade stored water.
+This is to avoid any contaminants that can build up inside the water container over a long period of time.
+Some drinking water contaminants may be harmful if consumed at certain levels.
+With that said, it’s best to replace water stored for a long period of time.

 5. Look for Other Water Sources